Media

 Q: What trends do you see happening in plant-based foods?

-Top Trends in Prepared Foods in 2017 report highlighted that the number of vegans in the U.S. grew 600% in 3 short years!
+A: Veganism continues to be a top consumer trend and as a result, more people than ever are expecting vegan options at events.
+In fact, a Top Trends in Prepared Foods in 2017 report highlighted that the number of vegans in the U.S. grew 600% in 3 short years!
 Numerous studies have also reported that reduced meat consumption is key to reversing climate change.
 At the same time, many more options are available to consumers in stores like aged cheeses and savory sausages and burgers, and plant-based meats and lab-grown meats continue to improve in texture and flavor and become more widely available.
 Although there are some cooks that rely heavily on these substitutes, I’m seeing more vegan chefs starting to branch out into specialized cuisines that minimize the usage of mock meats and cheeses.

 Q: What are the most common ingredients you use to substitute for eggs, dairy, etc.?